yasminelmargoushy/Kenken_Game/README.md

 # Kenken_Game
-these libraries have to be installed first: pyQT.
+These libraries have to be installed first: PyQT5.

 How to run:
-open the file in the directory then excute :
+Open the file in the directory then excute:

 cd *file path*
-to run: python kenken.py
+To run: python main.py